Planning a mountain trip? Below you’ll find the best unique things to do in Hot Springs, Arkansas.

 One of the unique things to do in Hot Springs is visiting the Arkansas Alligator Farm and Petting Zoo.
 Here you can pet baby goats, feed baby alligators and even hold them if you are brave enough!
 You can also view wolves, mountain lions, monkeys, and peacocks.

-Fun fact: Babe Ruth once a home run at a nearby baseball field and it landed in a pond on the Alligator Farm!
+Fun fact: Babe Ruth once had a home run at a nearby baseball field and it landed in a pond on the Alligator Farm!

 This stunning 6-story-tall chapel is made of yellow-pine beams and floor-to-ceiling windows.
 It’s no wonder why over 200 couples a year choose this chapel for their wedding ceremony.